 The main purpose of this work package is to advance the current technical infrastructure of EGI by expanding the capabilities of the current platforms, and by integrating new ones.
 The result of the activity will be an integrated solution of data and compute services that will contribute to the Open Commons solution.
 It will do so by further evolving the EGI Federated Cloud infrastructure platform to provide the integrating services and users with greater flexibility and elasticity in the overall use of the platform, as well as ensuring continuity in the support for Cloud Middleware Frameworks.
 It will also introduce an Open Data Access platform that will provide capabilities to publish, use and reuse openly accessible data (including, but not limited to, scientific data sets released into the public domain, publicly funded research papers and project deliverables, and software artefacts and demonstrators coming out of public research projects).
 Ensuring support for a broad number of use cases and data commons needs, activities in this work package will also include integration activities of a number of partner e-Infrastructures both located in Europe and worldwide.
 This will include integrating existing cloud infrastructures with the EGI Federated Cloud platform (e.g. the Canadian CANFAR infrastructure) and accelerated computing facilities (e.g. GPGPUs – general-purpose computation on graphics processing unit).

 JAR2.1 “Federated Open Data” has worked on the organisation of the EGI Conference session which gathered open data use cases and requirements from different data providers and research disciplines.
 The task has started collecting communities’ requirements through special template for requirements collection to capture plans and need for data management.
 Using the feedback obtained from the communities in the form of requirement questionnaires, a milestone report M4.1 "Open Data Platform: requirements and implementation plans" is being prepared.
-Furthermore an initial architecture for the open data platform has been designed.
+Furthermore an initial architecture of the open data platform has been designed.

-JAR2.2 “Federated Cloud” focused efforts in setting up process for tracking and prioritization of the needed developments.
+JAR2.2 “Federated Cloud” focused efforts in setting up a process for tracking and prioritization of the needed developments.
 Moreover, this task also performed the maintenance of the existing integration tools regarding the OCCI support.
 The task has also developed the Keystone-VOMS integration module and new version of the accounting collection tools for OpenStack.
 Initial contact with some of Product Teams for UMD integration has been established and the integration is now an ongoing process.

 JAR2.3 “e-Infrastructures Integration” spent the first period on D4Science integration work by porting of two selected use cases to the EGI Federated Cloud.
-In order to track the different integration activities with the EGI Federated Cloud, the task set up process to better coordinate the work and collect for each of the collaboration the contact points and its status.
+In order to track the different integration activities with the EGI Federated Cloud, the task set up a process to better coordinate the work and collect for each of the collaboration the contact points and its status.

 JAR2.4 “Accelerated Computing” during last 6 months was working on enabling GPGPU and co-processor support for the EGI HTC and Cloud platform.
 An HTC testbed has been set up and a new version of BLAH was prototyped for including GPU directives to be passed to the underlying LRMS.
 For Cloud available technologies have been reviewed and GPGPU virtualisation in KVM/QEMU has been analysed and performance tests have been carried out.
 In addition a cloud site with GPGPU support has been set up.